sujal128005/limen/README.md

 They exist because a previous round of defects passed every other check.
 Three nav items had no screen behind them, the approver was shown nothing to decide on, and the run stepper read a browser variable instead of the purchase.
 All three are questions about what is drawn, and nothing that talks to the API can see them.

 **With Razorpay credentials configured**, `sweep`, `verify:ui` and `verify:tier4` stop with an explanation instead of running.
 All three fund the payment float to reach settlement, and once Checkout is live they cannot: a real order is paid with a card, by a person, in a browser.
 The server withholds the stand-in payment in live mode on purpose, because handing one out would let any page skip the gateway and credit itself.
-For a full run, comment out `RAZORPAY_KEY_ID` and `RAZORPAY_KEY_SECRET` and restart. `npm test` needs no toggling and covers both modes.
+For a full run, comment out `RAZORPAY_KEY_ID` and `RAZORPAY_KEY_SECRET` and restart. `npm test` needs no toggling and covers both modes. `npm run adversary`'s F3 attack follows the same rule: it skips cleanly rather than failing when live credentials are set.

 ---